Qkhc/12B-HW5/README.md

 # 12B-HW5
-This program solves chess puzzles when a user input places chess pieces and returns an output of the possible moves that could be done to checkmate
+This program uses hashmap to take in an input file and count the number of times a word appears in a text file and finds the most frequent word.